w3c-ccg/traceability-interop/docs/tutorials/did-web-discovery/README.md

 ## Get Organization DIDs

-In this tutorial, we will be using DID Web Discovery to find the base URL for a VC-API that supports presentation exchange as well as a DID to use for issuing credentials.
+In this tutorial, we use DID Web Discovery to find the base URL for a VC-API that supports presentation exchange as well as a DID to use for issuing credentials.

 ### Environment